 It is the beginning of another month and thus time for another installment of the Ohmygod saga (to catch up on the previous installments click on the Ohmygod menu up top).
 As you will recall, I used to be a cycling tour guide in Europe for several years.
 Through that job (yes, it is a bit difficult to call it a “job”) I met countless interesting people and have a few compelling stories to tell, but most of them pale to the story of Ohmygod, one of the clients that I had for three weeks.
 Some may wonder about the moniker, but the name chose itself really; it is what I uttered repeatedly during just about every interaction with him.

 In the previous installment (Part Fifty), after yet another completely disgusting embarrassment at dinner from Ohmygod, I tried to actively “ditch” him, which I had never done before in all of my years leading trips.
 The rest of the clan was in at least tacit agreement as they all followed me to one of my favorite bars—which was also likely the toughest spot in town to find as it was down a narrow, almost undetectable alley off one of the main pedestrian streets in Bruges.
-After a couple of beers, Adonis had lured me over to his little French woman harem with the promise of free beer.
+After a couple of beers, Adonis had lured me over to his little harem of French women with the promise of free beer.
 No sooner had I joined the group that I noticed, or rather heard, Ohmygod at the bar burping out the alphabet.

 I had two choices: I could either walk up to Ohmygod (who, after belching the alphabet, was now belting out the O Canada with his beer-induced eructations) with some sort of desultory explanation of how we all ended up here without telling him.
 Or, I could ignore him entirely and embrace my new role as Cyrano de Bergerac for hire for free beer.